cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 Case expressions are normally compiled to a sequence of conditional jumps: for each `when` branch the entry condition(s) of that clause is evaluated; when it is `false`, the control is transferred to the next `when` branch, and eventually to the `else` branch or end of the expression.
 This means the case expression evaluates—on average—half of all existing conditions, assuming even distribution of the case expression input values.
 (If some input values of the case expressions are more frequent, it is possible to achieve better average execution times by placing those values first.)

-The Case Switching optimization improves case expressions which branch on integer values of the expression.
+The Case Switching optimization improves case expressions which branch on integer values of the expression, or on Mindustry content objects.

 > [!WARNING]
 > It is assumed that a case statement branching exclusively on integer values always gets an integer value on input as well.
 If the input value of the case expression may take on non-integer values, this optimization will produce wrong code.
 At this moment Mindcode isn't able to recognize such a situation; if this is the case, you need to disable the Case Switching optimization manually.

+The basic structure used by this optimization is a _jump table_.

+### Jump tables

-The sequence of conditional jumps in such statements is replaced by a _jump table_.
-A jump table facilitates direct jumps to the corresponding `when` branch.
+A jump table replaces the sequence of conditional jumps by direct jumps to the corresponding `when` branch.
 The actual instructions used to build a jump table are

 ```
 jump <else branch address> lessThan value minimal_when_value